fvmassoli/CarND-Vehicle-Detection-and-Tracking-P5/writeup.md

 ![alt text][image6]

-Then, for each window in above image, we predict if it is a vehicle image or not.
-If it is a vehicle image, we added to our list and draw end result on the image.
+Then, for each window in the above images, the algorithm predicts if it is a vehicle image or not.

-The results are shown in figures below.
+The input image has been then resized few times and the previous procedure has been repeated on each image size.
+This allows to recognize vehicles of different sizes (i.e. vehicles that are closed or far away form us).
+Summing all the "positive" windows, the following output is produced (cell 14 of the notebook).

 ![alt text][image7]

 In order to decrease the number of false positives, I analysed the images using heat maps.
 The procedure is pretty straightforward.
-First I creaate a zero mask for the image.
+First I create a zero mask for the image.
 Then for each box found in the previous step I increased by one the value of the pixels in the mask.
 The final step is to apply a threshold to the mask.
 This procedure really helps the algortihm in reducing the probability of false positive.

+At the end, I used scipy labels method to create final mask and take this labels as final bounding boxes.
+The bounding boxes are drawn on original images.

-The final result is shown in picture below.
-In order to workout the previous procedure, the code is implemented in the add_heat() and apply_threshold() methods shows these procedures.
+In order to workout the previous procedure, the code is implemented in the add_heat() and apply_threshold() methods located in the FeatureExtractor.py file.

 Below there is an example of the previous analysis.